Python-GIS-book/site/source/back-matter/md/glossary.md

 Argument
   The value passed to a function when it is called.
 Similar to a {term}`parameter`.

+Aspect
+  Aspect shows the (compass) direction that a slope faces, derived from elevation data.
+It is usually measured in degrees from 0° (north) to 360°.

 Assertion
   A statement used in a Python program to check whether a given condition evaluates as `True` when the code is executed.
 When the condition is not `True`, an `AssertionError` is raised.
 Assertions are typically used for debugging and testing code.